Bonterms/Business-Associate-Agreement/BAA.md

 6.2.
 Relationship to Main Agreement.

-(a)	By executing a Cover Page and entering into this BAA, the parties incorporate this BAA (including the Cover Page) into the Main Agreement.
+(a)	By executing a Cover Page and entering into this BAA, the parties incorporate this BAA (including the Cover Page) into the **Main Agreement**.

-(b)	If a provision of this BAA (including the Cover Page) is contrary to a provision of the Main Agreement, the provision of this BAA will control.
-Otherwise, this BAA will be construed under, and in accordance with, the terms of the Main Agreement.
+(b)	If a provision of this BAA (including the Cover Page) is contrary to a provision of the **Main Agreement**, the provision of this BAA will control.
+Otherwise, this BAA will be construed under, and in accordance with, the terms of the **Main Agreement**.

 (c)	The parties acknowledge that any liability provisions of the Main Agreement apply to this BAA.